 Principles for Financial Market Infrastructures (PFMI)

-Accompanying this report, the CPSS and IOSCO also published Principles for financial market infrastructures: disclosure framework and assessment methodology and a report entitled Recovery of financial market infrastructures.
-The former, the disclosure framework and the assessment methodology, promotes consistent disclosures of information by FMIs and consistent assessments by international financial institutions and national authorities.
-The latter provides guidance to FMIs such as CCPs on how to develop plans to enable them to recover from threats to their viability and financial strength that might prevent them from continuing to provide critical services to their participants and the markets they serve, along with the guidance to relevant authorities in carrying out their responsibilities associated with the development and implementation of recovery plans.
+- Recovery of financial market infrastructures: provides guidance to FMIs such as CCPs on how to develop plans to enable them to recover from threats to their viability and financial strength, along with guidance to relevant authorities in carrying out their responsibilities associated with the development and implementation of recovery plans.